The Howling: Reborn: Production

+In November 2009, it was announced producers Joel Kastelberg and Ernst Etchie Stroh would produce a reboot of The Howling under the title The Howling: Reborn.
+Former studio marketing executive Joe Nimziki was announced as director and writer of the film in his feature debut having gained experience as a script doctor.
+Steven Lane and Bob Pringle who had produced prior entries in the series executive produced the film.
+When Nimziki wrote the film with a strong focus on a love story the producers reacted with skepticism as they had desired something more traditional with a group of teenagers being killed off one-by-one, however once Twilight proved to be a sizable hit the producers changed their stance on Nimziki's love story focus.

-An international co-production film between Canada and The United States.
+An international co-production film between Canada and the United States.
 The story is credited as being based on the novel The Howling II by Gary Brandner; however, the film instead has minor elements from the first novel.

 Production began on the film in Canada in May 2010.
 The film was released direct to video in late October 2011.

-Home video
+Home media

 Anchor Bay Entertainment released The Howling: Reborn on DVD and Blu-ray in the U.K. on 9 April 2012.

 Critical reception

 The Howling: Reborn received negative reviews from critics.
 R.L.
 Shaffer from IGN DVD gave the film a 3/10: "Like the other sequels, The Howling: Reborn takes a great concept and completely flushes it down the toilet in order to exploit modern horror/werewolf trends".
 Felix Vasquez Jr. from Cinema Crazed gave it a rating of 2.5/4, calling it "a decent time killer with strong performances and a good head on its shoulder".
 Review aggregator Rotten Tomatoes gives the film a score of 17%, based on 6 reviews with an average score of 3.90/10.